imperial-qore/kpc-toolbox-java/README.md

 # KPC-Toolbox Java
-Java version of the KPC-Toolbox (MATLAB)
+Java version of the KPC-Toolbox

 https://github.com/kpctoolboxteam/kpc-toolbox

 Used to model network traces with Markovian Arrival Processes (MAPs).

-## Compile and Run
-Compile the project

-    mvn compile

-And execute

-    mvn exec:java -Dexec.mainClass=KPC.DemoRun

-## Adding the JAR
+## Creating the JAR

 Build the project JAR